adamrudolf-becube/software-testing-basics/README.md

 2) **When**.
 The when section is that behavior that you're specifying.
 This is the input, or the trigger.
 3) **Then**.
 Finally the then section describes the changes you expect due to the specified behavior.
 This is the output, or expected result, the triggered event.

 A good practice is to reflect these in the name of the test.
-For example `given`
+For example `givenCustomerHasAProductInShoppingCartWhenCustomerPlacesOrderTheyGetAConfirmationMessage`.

 In the tests, these are mapped to: given == pre-conditions, when == action, then == expectations.
 In most testing frameworks, they come exactly in this order, but it can be different as well.